chih7/spark-install/README.md

 ## Run as a cluster

-clone the machine or install hadoop in other machine with the script.
+clone the machine or install spark in other machine with the script.

 note the ip address must same with the script.

-in hadoop master machine
+in spark master machine

 ```sh
 sudo -s